rook/rook.github.io/docs/nfs/latest/README.md

 ## Quick Start Guides

 Starting Rook in your cluster is as simple as a few `kubectl` commands depending on the storage provider.
-See our [Quickstart](quickstart.md) guide list for the detailed instructions to install the NFS operator.
+See our [Quickstart](quickstart.md) guide list for the detailed instructions to install the Cassandra operator.

 ## Storage Provider Designs

-Low level design documentation for supported list of storage systems collected at [design docs](https://github.com/rook/nfs/tree/master/design) section.
+Low level design documentation for supported list of storage systems collected at [design docs](https://github.com/rook/cassandra/tree/master/design) section.

 ## Need help?
 Be sure to join the Rook Slack